f45tb00t/OpenWRT_HA_Presence/README.md

 AA:BB:CC:DD:EE:01 person_one_wifi01_mqtt
 ```

-the resulting MQTT topic becomes:
+the resulting topic becomes:

 ```text
 presence/person_one_wifi01_mqtt
 ```

-If no topic prefix is configured, the topic from `presence_devices.conf` is used directly.
+If no prefix is configured, the value from `presence_devices.conf` is used directly.

 ---